 After Saturday's 2-1 loss to West Brom left the Blues with just two points from their last four Premier League games, the Italian has called for an immediate improvement in defence

-Roberto Di Matteo believes Chelsea is missing captain John Terry‘s defensive and organizational qualities and must improve in his absence.
+Roberto Di Matteo believes Chelsea are missing captain John Terry‘s defensive and organisational qualities and must improve in his absence.

 Terry was ruled out of the Blues 2-1 defeat at West Brom on Saturday, and will miss a further three weeks of action, with a knee injury and the club’s manager has expressed his frustration at the way the team defended without the presence of the 31-year-old.

-After a promising start to the season, the Stamford Bridge club has struggled of late, conceding 18 goals in its past eight games and picking up just two points out of a possible 12 in the past four Premier League fixtures, and Di Matteo warned his players that they must improve sooner rather than later.
+After a promising start to the season, the Stamford Bridge club have struggled of late, conceding 18 goals in their past eight games and picking up just two points out of a possible 12 in their past four Premier League fixtures, and Di Matteo warned his players that they must improve sooner rather than later.

 "It's a shame that he is injured - but we will have to do without him until he comes back - and improve."

-Chelsea has won plaudits for its stylish play this season, but Di Matteo hinted that he may have to sacrifice part of the flair to ensure more solidity at the back.
+Chelsea have won plaudits for their stylish play this season, but Di Matteo hinted that he may have to sacrifice part of the flair to ensure more solidity at the back.